sWizad/split-diffusion/README.md

-# Splitting numerical Methods for Improving Guided Diffusion Sampling
+# Splitting Numerical Methods for Improving Guided Diffusion Sampling
-The official implementation for Splitting numerical Methods for Improving Guided Diffusion Sampling (2023)
+The official implementation for Splitting Numerical Methods for Improving Guided Diffusion Sampling (2023)